Education Student Services Center

-The Education Student Services Center provides academic advising along with coordinating field placement for undergraduate, Alternate Route to Licensure, Continuing to Serve/Troops to Education, and Teach for America students.
+The Education Student Services Center provides academic advising along with coordinating field placement for undergraduate, Alternate Route to Licensure, and Teach for America students.
 Our goal is to help you become the best Rebel teacher or human services practitioner that you can be!

 New and Prospective Students

 - All freshmen are required to attend New Student Orientation over the summer and a mandatory group advising session in the fall semester.

 - Transfer students are encouraged to attend orientation but must meet with an advisor first in order to begin taking classes at UNLV.
 Please call our office at 702-895-1537 to schedule your first advising appointment.

 - Contact the ESSC at 702-895-1537 to schedule your advising appointment.

 - We suggest you always book your appointments early each semester, especially if you need to meet an application deadline.